Inositol 2-dehydrogenase

-myo-inositol + NAD+ 2,4,6/3,5-pentahydroxycyclohexanone + NADH + H+

-Thus, the two substrates of this enzyme are myo-inositol and NAD+, whereas its 3 products are 2,4,6/3,5-pentahydroxycyclohexanone, NADH, and H+.
+The two substrates of this enzyme are myo-inositol and oxidised nicotinamide adenine dinucleotide (NAD+).
+Its products are 2,4,6/3,5-pentahydroxycyclohexanone, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is myo-inositol:NAD+ 2-oxidoreductase.
 Other names in common use include myo-inositol 2-dehydrogenase, myo-inositol:NAD+ oxidoreductase, inositol dehydrogenase, and myo-inositol dehydrogenase.
 This enzyme participates in inositol metabolism and inositol phosphate metabolism.